 Total assets in general decrease due to cash expenditures on exploration properties as the Company does not capitalize these costs.
-The Company completed a flow-through financing during Q3-2020 resulting in an increase in total assets.
-During Q4-2020, the Company completed a bought-deal financing thereby increasing total assets.
 During Q2-2021, while the Company raised \$20.17 million net of issue costs from bought-deal financings, \$20.0 million was paid to buy out the First Quantum royalty.
 During Q4-2021, the Company completed a bought-deal financing and a private placement financing resulting in the increase in total assets.
 Non-current financial liabilities for all periods above represent the long-term portion of lease liabilities.
 These balances decrease as payments are made and increase upon entering into new lease contracts.
 During Q1- and Q2-2021, the Company traded in leased vehicles and entered into new leases resulting in an increase to non-current financial liabilities for those periods.

-Net loss and comprehensive loss fluctuates in response to the level of exploration carried, which can vary period to period.
-Costs increased in Q1-2021 with increased activity due to the regional exploration program on the Company's newly acquired properties, as well as the start of a drilling campaign.
+Net loss and comprehensive loss fluctuates in response to the level of exploration carried out, which can vary period to period.
+Costs increased in Q1-2021 with increased activity due to the regional exploration program on the Company's newly acquired properties, as well as the start of drilling.
 Drilling has continued non-stop since then.
 However, \$20 million of the increase in net loss during Q2-2021 relates to the First Quantum royalty buyout, and \$24.4 million of the increase in net loss during Q4-2021 relates to the acquisition of UrbanGold.